 For racing, wetsuits are allowed whenever the water is 78 degrees or colder, which is the case for most races in New England.
 I still remember one of my first races 10 years ago, the Timberman Half-Ironman in NH, when I was one of less than 10 people in the entire field of 800 without a wetsuit.
 I was swimming at a disadvantage to 790 of my competitors.
 Before my next race, I bought a wetsuit.

-For their neutral buoyancy suits, the Reaction and the Helix, Blueseventy caters to experienced swimmers who are already balanced in the water and raises their entire body position with minimal restriction to their movement.
+For their neutral buoyancy suits, the Reaction and Helix, Blueseventy caters to experienced swimmers who are already balanced in the water and raises their entire body position with minimal restriction to their movement.
 It’s subtle, but a few millimeters of neoprene can make all the difference in the world for efficiency and comfort!

 Choosing the correctly sized wetsuit can be challenging — especially if you've never tried one on.
 If you plan on fitting into a wetsuit for the first time this season, let me assure you of a few things:

-So don’t worry, these challenges don’t mean the suit you are trying on is too small.
+Don’t worry, these challenges don’t mean the suit you are trying on is too small.
 Your suit is properly sized if you can zip it and you see no wrinkles when you stand up with your arms at your side.
 Keep in mind that wetsuits are meant to fit when they are WET!
 And you’ll get a small layer of water between you and the suit, which makes it feel a little looser once you start to move around.

 Try before you buy: For athletes new to wetsuits, I recommend renting one and going swimming with a friend to try it out before racing in one.
 Landry's has a great program that rolls the cost of your rental in to the price of your new suit, so it's no added expense to give one a test ride before making the purchase.
 We want you to be comfortable in your second skin.

 Getting in your skin-tight rubber suit can be tricky, so here’s a low tech pro-tip: Put plastic grocery bags on your feet before stepping into your suit to help your legs slide through more easily.
 The same trick works with the arms, but I’ve never had enough trouble getting the sleeves on to warrant that silly factor of walking around like a bag-monster.
-Watch the video below for a demonstration.

 Getting out of your wetsuit quickly in the transition can also be tricky!
 The top of the suit slides off and turns inside-out fairly easily as you’re running from the water, so when you get to your bike, pull your wetsuit down to your knees, and then take a few marching steps in place to pull your feet out.
 You may find that you usually have to use your hands to pull the bottom of the suit around your ankles and heels.
 To avoid this, you can also carefully cut your wetsuit up to about 2 inches below the widest part of your calves.
 This will widen the hole, and make it easier for your foot to step out of the wetsuit quickly in transition.